lucabuka/Arduino-DallasTemperature-DynamicSetup-Library/README.md

 The main goal of this library is to DINAMICALLY define one or more OneWire bus containing DS18x20 Temperature Sensor.
-There is a Class for the BUS properties (Pin number, name, etc) and a a contained class for the DEVICE (Id, Descr/Location, ADDR, Precision)
+There is a Class for the BUS properties (Pin number, name, etc) and a a contained Structure for the DEVICE (Id, Descr/Location, ADDR, Precision)

 Applications using the library will be able to DEFINE the hardware configuration (Pin Used, Device Description/Location), Device ADDR, etc)